Vanilla-OS/handbook/articles/en/installation.md

 #### Manual partitioning

-If you know what you are doing, you can also partition your disk manually by selecting "Manual" and creating your own partitions.
-For more details on partitioning, refer to [this blog post](https://vanillaos.org/blog/article/2023-11-22/vanilla-os-orchid---devlog-22-nov).
+If you understand the ABRoot disk layout, select "Manual" and create the required partitions.
+Review every mount point before continuing; the installer will erase or format the partitions selected for Vanilla OS.

 ![Manual Partitioning](https://raw.githubusercontent.com/Vanilla-OS/handbook/main/assets/uploads/Installation/installation-manual-partitioning.webp)